-For the purpose of the statement of cash flows, cash includes deposits which are readily convertible to cash on hand and are subject to an insignificant risk of change in value.
+For the Statement of Cash Flows, cash includes deposits which are readily convertible to cash on hand and are subject to an insignificant risk of change in value.

 Cash and cash equivalents comprise cash balances and at call deposits.
 Bank overdrafts that are repayable on demand and form an integral part of the Group's cash management are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.